ArdentEmpiricist/enc_file/README.md

 | **XXH3-128**         | `xxh3-128`, `xxh3128`                                     | 16 bytes      |
 | **CRC32**            | `crc32`                                                   | 4 bytes       |

+> [!CAUTION]
+> XXH3 and CRC32 are non-cryptographic!
+Use with care.

 **CLI Example**:
 ```bash